tanrax/org-social/README.md

 You can use any web server, but make sure it supports plain text files.
 You can use GitHub Pages, Gitea, or any other service that allows you to host plain text files.

+### 5. Install a client to read and interact

-To consume and read other users' feeds, you can read them manually, use a script, or a client.
+To consume and read other users' feeds, install the [official client](https://github.com/tanrax/org-social.el) for Emacs, or check [other available clients](https://github.com/tanrax/awesome-org-social/).

 ## Syntax